 Bus Times from Huay Xai to Luang Prabang

-There is currently a single service a day from Huay Xai to Luang Prabang available to book online.
+There is currently 1 service day from Huay Xai to Luang Prabang available to book online.

 |Huay Xai||Luang Prabang||Cost||Company|

 - Naluang services are by minivan.

 Buy Tickets from Huay Xai to Luang Prabang